kreier/study/markdown/18_Job/README.md

-# Leviticus
+# Job

 Written by Moses in the wildernis.
-The writing was completed 1512 B.C.E.
-The time covered is from 1657 to 1512 B.C.E.
+The writing was completed c.
+1473 B.C.E.
+The time covered is over 140 years between 1657 and 1473 B.C.E.
+(184)

-## Leviticus 1
+## Job 1

 ```
 TBD